Charpy Impact Steel Testing: Part Two

 Figure 1: Charpy notch toughness for structural steels with different microstructure and yield stress in the range of transition temperature

-Also, the important parameters for the assessment of critical structures are different fracture mechanical parameters which are capable of describing a components resistance against flaws.
-One frequently applied parameter is the fracture toughness KIC.
+For critical structure assessment, various fracture mechanical parameters are used to describe a component's resistance to flaws.
+One frequently applied parameter is fracture toughness (KIC).

-The purpose of the study of G. Terán Méndez et al. was to estimate the fracture toughness (KIC) of CVN data from different authors who employed wet welding in A36 steel and compared with CVN values obtained in this study.
-A36 steel and E6013 electrodes were utilized to construct T-welded connections.
-Then, a rectangular grinding was carried out at the weld toe with two depths, 6 mm and 10 mm.
-The rectangular grinding was filled with wet welding simulating seawater at depths of 50, 70 and 100 m.
-Standard Charpy specimens were extracted to obtain energy values.
-In addition, a search of Charpy CVN values using A36 steel and E6013 electrodes was performed with wet welding.
-Finally, KIC -CVN correlations were presented to measure the fracture toughness.
+In their methodology, they constructed T-welded connections using A36 steel and E6013 electrodes.
+Rectangular grinding was performed at the weld toe with depths of 6 mm and 10 mm.
+This grinding was filled with wet welding simulating seawater at depths of 50, 70, and 100 m.
+Standard Charpy specimens were then extracted to obtain energy values.
+Additionally, the researchers compiled Charpy CVN values from previous studies using A36 steel and E6013 electrodes with wet welding.
+Finally, they presented KIC-CVN correlations to measure fracture toughness.

 References